Sauna and Diabetes: Complete Safety & Benefits Guide

 You’ve spent years managing your diabetes—tracking carbs, counting insulin, and watching every snack.
 Yet the thought of stepping into a warm, quiet sauna still feels inviting.
 Could it help ease your stress, boost your circulation, or even support your blood sugar control?

-In a Finnish study, people with insulin-dependent diabetes saw insulin absorption jump by 110% and their blood glucose drop by 54–60 mg/dL after just one 25-minute sauna session at 185 °F. That kind of change can be life-altering—so you need clear steps to stay safe.
+In a Finnish study, people with insulin-dependent diabetes saw insulin absorption jump by 110% and their blood glucose drop by 54–60 mg/dL after just one 25-minute sauna session at 185 °F. This level of glucose drop can help prevent hyperglycemic complications, so you need follow the protocol below.

 Key Takeaways

-- Heat can speed up insulin absorption by as much as 110%, raising the risk of low blood sugar (hypoglycemia)1.
+- Heat can speed up insulin absorption by as much as 110%, raising the risk of low blood sugar (hypoglycemia)1 so always test before and after sessions and keep fast-acting carbs ready.

 I’m Ashish Agarwal, and I took my background as a chartered accountant and became obsessed with saunas.
 Over the past decade, I’ve tested dozens of models at home, read countless research papers, and talked with leading experts.
 On HomeInDepth.com, I blend data and real-world trials to give you straightforward, trustworthy advice.